Director, DGC Talent and Producer, Compy Films

 By Daniela Olariu (RSJ ’17)

-Shasha Nakhai (RSJ ‘09) is a Director/Producer at Storyline Entertainment and Comply Films.
-Her most recent documentary, Take Light, screened just a few blocks from Ryerson at Carlton Cinema from Nov.
-2 until Nov.
-8, 2018.
+Shasha Nakhai (RSJ ‘09) is a Director at DGC Talent and Producer at Compy Films.
+This interview was conducted when she was Director/Producer at Storyline Entertainment and Comply Films.
+Her documentary, Take Light, screened just a few blocks from Ryerson at Carlton Cinema in Nov, 2018.

 The film is about Nigeria’s energy crisis, inspired by her experiences of living there for 15 years.